 Food, shelter, water, medicine and protection measures are some of the types of humanitarian assistance which can be directed to affected populations.
 The European Commission, with its partners and Member States, carries out humanitarian needs assessments on the ground to ensure the aid delivery of partners is targeted and effective.

-This type of support is intended only for exceptional disasters with severe humanitarian consequences taking place in the EU.
+This type of support is intended only for exceptional disasters with severe humanitarian consequences taking place in the European Union.
 Therefore, the provision of such assistance is decided collectively by Member States within the Council.
 Other financial instruments or tools also exist to respond to disasters within the EU, such as EU civil protection.

 All emergency support operations within the EU are carried out in accordance with the international humanitarian principles.